guilhermetamega/guilhermetamega/README.md

 ### Hi👋!
 Im Guilherme Tâmega.
-- 🌱 I’m currently learning GitHub and HTML.
+- 🌱 I’m currently learning GitHub, HTML and English.

 <!--
 **guilhermetamega/guilhermetamega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.